ldoublem/LoadingView/README.md

 ```

 ## LVComputer canvas
+## LVComputerDesktop canvas
+## LVComputerIpad canvas

-use canvas paint a view like Mac pro
+use canvas paint a view like Mac product